beehive-lab/TornadoVM/assembly/src/docs/15_FAQ.md

 You can find more information
 here: [https://dl.acm.org/doi/10.1145/3313808.3313819](https://dl.acm.org/doi/10.1145/3313808.3313819)

-## 10. How it interacts with OpenJDK?
+## 10. How does it interact with OpenJDK?

 TornadoVM makes use of the Java Virtual Machine Common Interface (JVMCI) that is included from Java 9 to compile Java bytecode to OpenCL C / PTX at runtime.
 As a JVMCI implementation, TornadoVM uses Graal (it extends the Graal IR and